syncfusion-content/wpf-docs/wpf/TabControl/DataBinding.md

 Another way, using `ItemTemplate` property.

-When you are auto generating tabitem using ItemsSource, you need to set [TabControlExt.ItemTemplate](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemtemplate?view=netframework-4.8).
+When you are auto generating tabitem using `ItemsSource`, you need to set [TabControlExt.ItemTemplate](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemtemplate?view=netframework-4.8).
 Otherwise, TabItem header will display the data object class name which is associated with tabitem.

 {% tabs %}